-This is short-term care for people who have been in hospital
+Transition care is short-term care if you've been in hospital

-and need help with their recovery, or time to make a decision about the
+and need help with your recovery, or you need time to decide about

-care home or in other health facility.
+care home or in another health facility.
 Services include

-low-intensity therapy, access to a social worker,
+low-intensity therapy, access to a social worker, nursing support

 Respite care is a form of support for you and your regular